openwfm/wrf-sfire-docs/docs/globus.md

 # Some Globus Server endpoints

-* RMACC Alpine at CU Boulder - use the `CU Boulder Research Computing ACCESS` endpoint, link you `ACCESS CI` identity
+* RMACC Alpine at CU Boulder - use the `CU Boulder Research Computing ACCESS` endpoint, select to link your `ACCESS CI` identity
 * NCAR - use the `NCAR Data Sharing Service` endpoint

 # External links